dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 [^caveat-about-assertion-and-assumption]: Caveat about assertion and assumption: One big difference between an "assertion transformed in an assumption" and the original "assertion" is that the original "assertion" can unroll functions twice, whereas the "assumed assertion" can unroll them only once.
 Hence, Dafny can still continue to analyze assertions after a failing assertion without automatically proving "false" (which would make all further assertions vacuous).

-[^smaller-batches]: To create a smaller batch, Dafny duplicates the assertion batch, and transforms each assertion into an assumption into exactly one batch, so that assertions are verified only in one batch.
+[^smaller-batches]: To create a smaller batch, Dafny duplicates the assertion batch, and arbitrarily transforms the clones of an assertion into assumptions except in exactly one batch, so that each assertion is verified only in one batch.
 This results in "easier" formulas for the verifier because it has less to prove, but it takes more overhead because every verification instance have a common set of axioms and there is no knowledge sharing between instances because they run independently.

 #### 24.8.3.1.
 Controlling assertion batches {#sec-assertion-batches-control}